jangko/nimpdf/readme.md

     - Check Box

 * **Coordinate Space**
-  - top-down mode
+  - Top-down mode
-  - bottom-up mode
+  - Bottom-up mode
-  - unit measured in point, inch, and mm
+  - Unit measured in point, inch, and mm

-* **others**
+* **Others**
-  - output to file or memory using nim stream module
+  - Output to file or memory using nim stream module
-  - images, fonts, and other resources search path(s)
+  - Images, fonts, and other resources search path(s)
-  - document compression using flate decode(use lodePNG compressor)
+  - Document compression using flate decode(use lodePNG compressor)
-  - transformation and graphics state
+  - Transformation and graphics state
+  - Encryption(protect document with password)
+    - choose between ARC4-40, ARC4-128, AES-128, AES-256 encryption mode
+  - Table generator

-* **unimplemented features**
+* **Unimplemented features**
   - CIE based color space
   - patterns(this can be achieved using PDF primitives and path clipping)
   - ~~encryption~~